 Frequently Asked Questions

-- We prioritize reaching out to prospective and returning clients who have filled out our online intake form.
-If you call us without filling out the form first, we will need to have a longer phone conversation in order to collect all relevant information, and to determine if we have a provider who can meet your needs.
+- Callback turnaround times are quicker for clients who have filled out our online intake form.
+If you call us without filling out the form first, callback turnaround time will be longer, and we will need to have a longer phone conversation in order to collect all relevant information, and to determine if we have a provider who can meet your needs.

 - Slowly spell your first and last name;